PI: Ed Brook (Professor)

 Julia Marks Peterson, Graduate Student

-Hello!
-I am a PhD student in the ice core lab and am interested in using ice cores to learn about past climate.
-My research is focused on better constraining variations in carbon dioxide concentrations within ice cores to improve our understanding of its behavior on shorter timescales.
+I am a PhD student in the ice core lab and love to spend my time thinking about what ice cores can tell us about past climate, particularly about the carbon cycle.
+I measure concentrations of greenhouse gases and stable isotopes of carbon dioxide from the gases trapped in ice.
+I am part of the Center for Oldest Ice Exploration (COLDEX) and am working toward extending our carbon dioxide record further into the past.
 Before joining the lab, I completed a master’s in teaching and taught middle school science in Seattle.
 Before teaching, I obtained my undergraduate degree from the University of Washington in oceanography and political science.
 I am passionate about making science accessible to the public and love doing community outreach!